Targeting and Pitching Bloggers (With ProBlogger’s Darren Rowse)

 I work with a lot of web-based clients targeting bloggers and have for years.

-Here’s the course of action I’ve found most effective:
+Here’s the course of action I’ve found most effective when pitching bloggers:

 1. Target the bloggers.